-"Index Points to Increased Economic Growth in April."
-This is the headline for today's release of the Chicago Fed's National Activity Index, and here is the opening paragraph from the report: "Led by improvements in production-related indicators, the Chicago Fed National Activity Index (CFNAI) rose to +0.49 in April from +0.07 in March...."
+"Index points to slower economic growth in August."
+This is the headline for today's release of the Chicago Fed's National Activity Index, and here is the opening paragraph from the report: "Led by declines in production-related indicators, the Chicago Fed National ActivityIndex (CFNAI) moved down to –0.31 in August from +0.03 in July."

 The Chicago Fed's National Activity Index, which we reported on this morning, is based on 85 economic indicators drawn from four broad categories of data: